AdamGabo/Challenge-1-Git-Repository/README.md

 ABOUT THE WEBSITE
 -----------------
 Description: This website has been refactored to meet accesibility standards for modern websites.
-It provides users a platform to navigate Horiseion Search Engine Optimization services.
+It provides users a platform to navigate Horiseon Search Engine Optimization services.

 * Please use the following link to navigate to the deployed website: https://adamgabo.github.io/Challenge-1-Git-Repository/
 * GitHub Link: https://github.com/AdamGabo/Challenge-1-Git-Repository